Accounts receivable revenue can be confusing for small businesses because it’s money that’s owed but hasn’t yet been paid.

 Examples of fixed assets include:

-Keep in mind there are also intangible assets, which are things like patents, brands, trademarks, or copyrights.
-Your intangible assets don’t appear on your balance sheet.
+The above are all tangible assets - keep in mind there are also intangible assets, which are things like patents, brands, trademarks, or copyrights.
+These don't appear on your balance sheet.

 See a complete list of asset classifications here.